Weβre overhauling Dgraphβs docs to make them clearer and more approachable. If

 }

-Dgraph would insert search into posts
+Dgraph would insert search into posts, with

 type Author {